Skip to main content

 When Workplace Patterns Point To Discrimination

 Sometimes one incident isn’t enough to prove discrimination—but a series of events can reveal a pattern.
 If multiple employees with similar backgrounds are treated unfairly, or if a company consistently promotes one group over another, that may point to systemic bias.
 These cases can be more difficult to prove without documentation, which is why we always encourage workers to keep records of what’s happened.
-Emails, text messages, evaluations, and meeting notes can all be helpful in building a timeline of events that supports the claim and will be especially helpful to your St. Petersburg employment discrimination lawyer.
+Emails, text messages, evaluations, and meeting notes can all help build a timeline of events that supports the claim and will be especially helpful to your St. Petersburg employment discrimination lawyer.

 Retaliation After Reporting Discrimination